 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Accordingly, actual results could differ from those estimates.
-The most significant management estimates and assumptions related to the determination of contractual allowances for patient accounts receivable; estimated settlements with third-party payors; useful lives of property, plant and equipment; actuarial estimates for the postretirement benefit plan; self-insured reserves, including professional malpractice and general liabilities; and the reported fair values of certain assets and liabilities.
+The most significant management estimates and assumptions are related to the determination of contractual allowances for patient accounts receivable; estimated settlements with third-party payors; useful lives of property, plant and equipment; self-insured reserves, including professional malpractice and general liabilities; and the reported fair values of certain assets and liabilities.